 Kangaroo Island Full Day Experience by Ferry Including Lunch

-This tour is a great option of you are short on time and still want a taste of the thing that Kangaroo Island is best known for, it’s natural attractions.
+This tour is a great option if you are short on time and still want a taste of the thing that Kangaroo Island is best known for its natural attractions.

 Kangaroo Island Wine and Dine Day Trip

 This full-day Kangaroo Island trip from Adelaide is mostly about the food!
 Like the tour above, it is run by SeaLink so you will be on the same coach down from Adelaide and the same ferry crossing.
 That’s where the similarity ends though.

 Your tour will take you first to the Raptor Domain to see the incredible birds of prey and learn about their plight to survive.